Smartphone or consumer gadget? Serious business tool or high-tech toy? Ever since Steve Jobs first

 Apple weighed in with its own opinion on the iPhone’s place in the mobile device market last week.
 The company sent out a

-to reporters, comparing the soon-to-be-released iPhone to four other phone models made by Nokia, Samsung, Blackberry and Palm.
+data sheet to reporters, comparing the soon-to-be-released iPhone to four other phone models made by Nokia, Samsung, Blackberry and Palm.

 Apple’s side-by-side comparison doesn’t necessarily mean the company sees the iPhone taking on those four specific models.
 “I don’t think Apple is targeting any specific vendor or operator by releasing additional specs on iPhone,” said Bonny Joy, an analyst at